vladmrnv/ExpressSnippet/README.md

 app.get|Express GET request
 app.listen|Binds and listens for connections on the specified host and port.
-This method is identical to Node's http.Server.listen(). app.param|Add callback triggers to route parameters, where name is the name of the parameter or an array of them, and callback is the callback function. app.post|Express POST request app.put|Express PUT request app.delete|Express DELETE request
+This method is identical to Node's http.Server.listen(). app.param|Add callback triggers to route parameters, where name is the name of the parameter or an array of them, and callback is the callback function. app.patch|Routes HTTP PATCH request to the specifed path with the specified callback functions. app.post|Express POST request app.put|Express PUT request app.delete|Express DELETE request